GOALS

 Below is a document of institutional indicators, benchmarks, and evidence helpful for planning and evaluation purposes.
-It includes 4 statements that, if present at a campus level, would "indicate" an institutional climate that can foster and maintain web accessibility efforts.
+It includes four statements that, if present at a campus level, would "indicate" an institutional climate that can foster and maintain web accessibility efforts.
 Each of these indicators is defined by a series of benchmarks and each benchmark has examples of the types of evidence an institution would have if they attained a particular benchmark.
+For more resources on a specific indicator, view Recommended Practice Resources

 This document is intended for strategic planning of new accessibility efforts, or for self-study and continuous improvement of existing efforts.
-GOALS is using these indicators now as the basis for a web-based tool for institutional self-study and reporting.
-They are seeking field test sites for this tool during 2012.
-If interested please contact GOALS director Cyndi Rowland at cyndi@cpd2.usu.edu.
+GOALS used these indicators as the basis for a web-based tool for institutional self-study and reporting.
+While the FIPSE-funded project ended, we continue to offer access to the self-study tool.
+If interested please Contact Us.

 Overview